magic-tan/allora-model-maker/README.md

 │
 ├── train.py                   # Script for training models
 ├── test.py                    # Script for testing models and metrics
-├── README.md                  # This file
+├── package_model_worker.py    # Script for packaging a model for allora worker ├── README.md                  # This file
 ├── requirements.txt           # Python dependencies
 ├── Makefile                   # Makefile for streamlined operations